Please Choose a Topic

 Full-time students carry a course load of 12 units or more during the fall and spring semesters.
 During the summer sessions, 6 units is considered full time.
 Other programs may have a different definition of full time during the summer sessions.

 The maximum number of units you may take in the fall and spring semester is 19.
 The maximum is 12 for the summer sessions.
-Students can petition to exceed 12 units in summer 2020 by completing the Request To Exceed 12 Units Petition.
+Students can petition to exceed unit loads by completing the Unit Load Petition.

 K-12 students are limited to 7 units in Fall or Spring terms and 5 units in summer session.
 Students can petition to exceed these limits in some circumstances.
 Complete the K12 Special Admission Unit Petition and submit to the Admissions Office with unofficial transcripts of high school and college grades to demonstrate your past success with taking an increased unit load

-To see the general education requirements, visit planning your pathway page and select the general education based on your goal of obtaining an associate degree or transfer to a CSU or UC.
+To see the general education requirements, visit planning your pathway page and select the general education based on your goal of obtaining an associate degree or transferring to a CSU or UC.

 The classes required for your major depend both on the major you choose and on your academic goal.
 For example, the courses required to transfer to a university may differ from those required for an AA degree.
 To learn of the specific courses required for your goal, please schedule a counseling appointment.